ruddj/sdm630-report/README.md

 Main C code is from Mario Stuetz in thread  [123solar Eastron SDM630 DC](http://123solar.org/phpBB/viewtopic.php?t=232)

 ##Current Features
-- Reads current values over MODBUS from a Eastron SDM630 digital meter.
+- Reads current values over MODBUS from a Eastron SDM630 digital meter and exports to an ini file
-- Uploads a generated config file to PVOutput for analyses and graphing
+- Uploads data to PVOutput for analyses and graphing
 - Can download weather data to include in upload

 ##Requirements
 - Eastron SDM630 DC installed in main switchboard
 - USB to RS485 adaptor.
   - I used a USB to RS485 TTL Serial Converter Adapter FTDI interface FT232RL 75176 Module S
+- Or a TCp-RS485 e.g. Q14870 USR-TCP232-304 or Q00194 USR-TCP232-24
 - sdm630-usb requires ModBus Libraries
 - Scripts are written in Python3
 - Python3 script for PVOutput requires requests